MarcoIeni/rust-api-workshop/README.md

 ## Run jaeger

-After you finished the workshop, nun [jaeger](https://www.jaegertracing.io/) to see the traces produced by your application:
+After you finished the workshop, take a look at the final solution (`src/yoda-taller`), run it and see the traces it produces in [jaeger](https://www.jaegertracing.io/):

 ```sh
 # start jaeger (and auto remove on stop)